 1. Antelope Canyon (Upper and Lower), Page: This canyon has become insanely popular thanks to the ‘Gram, but there are plenty of other slot canyons in Northern Arizona that you can discover.
 That said, Antelope Canyon is undeniably one of the most beautiful places in Arizona.
 Both the upper and lower canyons are more of a stroll than an actual hike.
 Keep in mind you must pay and enter Upper and Lower canyon with a guide.
 Reservations are recommended.

-4. Devil’s Bridge, Sedona: Tied for popularity and epic views with Cathedral Rock, this is another one of the best day hikes in Sedona, and Arizona for that matter.
+4. Devil’s Bridge, Sedona: Tied for popularity and epic views with Cathedral Rock, this is another one of the best day hikes in Arizona for that matter.

 5. Rainbow Rim Trail – For a strenuous, rewarding, and lesser-visited hike, consider this trail along the north rim of the Grand Canyon.
 It is about 18 miles with a 3,100 elevation gain!
 Much of this trail is accessible for bikers as well.